KumoCorp/kumomta/docs/reference/events/requeue_message.md

 See [Queues](../queues.md) for more information.

-If the effective queue name for the message is changed as a result of dispatching the `message_requeued` event, then the message will be immediately eligible for delivery in the context of its new queue, however, if the message has scheduling constraints set via [msg:set_scheduling](../message/set_scheduling.md) those will remain in effect
+If the effective queue name for the message is changed as a result of dispatching the `requeue_message` event, then the message will be immediately eligible for delivery in the context of its new queue, however, if the message has scheduling constraints set via [msg:set_scheduling](../message/set_scheduling.md) those will remain in effect